codeWithNithin/namaste-react/README.md

 - ReactDOM.createRoot() -> will create a root
 - root.render() ->
 - When React was, build it was build with philosopy that we want to manipulate the DOM using JS.
-- Most costly operation inside a browser or a web page, is to when the DOM not needs to be manipulated
+- Most costly operation inside a browser or a web page, is to when the DOM not needs to be manipulated.
+- React can be written in 2 ways, 1. using React elements, 2. using JSX
+- using React elements for complex HTML structure is hard, for that we can use JSX.
+- render method, will replace all the tags present in it. not append it.
+- React only works in place, whatever we make root as.
+- At the end of the day, React is JS.

 # Assignments